Kannon Shanmugam: Career

 Shanmugam has served as co-chair of the American Bar Association's Appellate Practice Committee and is also a past president of the Edward Coke Appellate Inn of Court.
 He is the only practicing American attorney who is an honorary bencher of the Inner Temple, one of the four English Inns of Court.
 He taught a course on Supreme Court advocacy as an adjunct professor of law at the Georgetown University Law Center, and served on the board of trustees of Thurgood Marshall Academy.
 He is a longtime member of the Federalist Society.

-Shanmugam has argued 35 cases before the Supreme Court.
-Most notably, in 2020, he argued on behalf of Seila Law LLC in the landmark case Seila Law LLC v.
-Consumer Financial Protection Bureau.
-In 2018, he argued on behalf of the victims of the USS Cole bombing and their families in Republic of Sudan v.
+Shanmugam has argued 39 cases before the Supreme Court.
+Most notably, in 2020, he argued on behalf of Seila Law in the landmark case Seila Law LLC v.
+Consumer Financial Protection Bureau, which held that the structure of the Consumer Financial Protection Bureau was unconstitutional.
+He also argued on behalf of the victims of the USS Cole bombing in Republic of Sudan v.
 Harrison.

+On May 29, 2025, Harvard University announced that Shanmugam had been elected to the Harvard Corporation.